In some cases,

 Later, you may feel better for a time and then feel

 worse again.
-Or your symptoms may disappear entirely.
-Many people improve in a
+Or your symptoms may go away entirely.
+Some people have severe

 fatigue and other symptoms for many years.